 Office Hours My office is in Thompson 303.
 Making appointments or simple, non-mathematical questions can be handled via email - my address is beezer@ups.edu.
 Do not confuse this address with the one used for submitting homework (I only look at the homework address when something is due).
 I rarely do not receive your email, and I read all of my email all of the time, usually very shortly after receiving it.
 Urgency of replying varies by the hour, day and nature of the message.
-Office Hours are Monday, Tuesday, Thursday, 2:00-3:50 PM, and Friday 2:00-2:50 PM.
+Office Hours are 1:30-3:00 on Monday, Tuesday, Thursday and Friday.
 Office Hours are first-come, first-served, so I do not make appointments for these times, nor do you need to ask me if I will be present at these times.
 You may assume I will be there, unless I have announced otherwise in class or by email.
-You may make an appointment for other times, or just drop by my office at other times to see if I am in.
+You may make an appointment for other times, or just drop by my office to see if I am in.
 Office Hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.

 Class Preparation Reading questions will help you prepare for the lectures on each chapter.
 They are posted on the course webpage, as a single PDF for the entire semester.
 The course page also includes careful directions about submitting your responses.
 These are due to me by 6:00 AM the morning of the day when we begin discussing a new chapter, as indicated on the schedule and announced in class.
 Under no circumstances will they be accepted late.
 These should be submitted to the email address announced in class, not my beezer@ups.edu address.
+Please read the course web page for more procedural details (and to locate the questions themselves).

-Computation Abstract algebra has become increasingly important for applications to digital technologies.
-We will cover efficient digital communication in Chapter 8 ("Algebraic
+Computation Abstract algebra has become increasingly important for its application to digital technologies.
+We will cover cryptography (a key component of the Internet) in Chapter 7 ("Introduction to Cryptography") and efficient digital communication in Chapter 8

-Coding Theory") and cryptography (a key component of the Internet) in Chapter 7 ("Introduction to Cryptography").
+("Algebraic Coding Theory").
 Conversely, digital technologies are an ideal assistant for studying the subject.
 So computation will be a feature of the course.

 For this reason, we will make extensive use of Sage.
 Since Sage is open source software, it is available freely in many places.
-Your default installation is the on-campus server at sage.pugetsound.edu which will be running the latest version of Sage (6.3) within the Sage Notebook interface.
-If you want to access it from off-campus, learn to use the university's vDesk software or virtual private network (VPN).
-You might like using the (experimental) SageMath Cloud at cloud.sagemath.com for experimenting, but you will need to submit Sage exercises as Sage worksheets generated by the Sage Notebook.
+You will need to purchase an account at SageMathCloud where we will have access to a powerful servers via your web browser and we can effeciently manage homework assignments.
+(Details on accounts will be provided in class, cost is \$28 for the semester.)
+A backup is the on-campus server at sage.pugetsound.edu which will be running the latest version of Sage (6.9) within the Sage Notebook interface (which is radically different than the SageMathCloud interface).
+If you want to access the UPS server from off-campus, learn to use the university's vDesk software or virtual private network (VPN).
 Availability, version incompatibility or convenience of other sites is not an excuse for not being able to use Sage.
+Again, the assumption is that you have a paid membership on SageMathCloud for doing these assignments.

 For each chapter there will be assigned exercises to work in Sage.
-These will be due roughly on the discussion day following the lectures for each chapter, as a Sage worksheet attached to an email sent to the same address as for the reading questions.
-We will discuss this procedure in class.
+These will be due roughly on the discussion day following the lectures for each chapter, as a SageMathCloud worksheet.
+We will discuss the exact procedure in class.
 Exact due dates will be announced in class.
-Under no circumstances will they be accepted late.
+Under no circumstances will these assignments be accepted late.